-9.13 3D Extrude (SCAL PRO only)
+9.15 3D Extrude (SCAL PRO only)

-The 3D Extrude is used to create a cast or 3D shadow.
+The 3D Extrude is used to create the illusion of a shape being pushed or thrust outward.
 To access this function, select a shape and go to Effects>3D Extrude.
 In the following example, text will be used to show the effects of the settings:

-♦ X Offset: Increasing X Offset will extend the shadow to the right while decreasing it will retract the shadow towards the left.
-Note that Y Offset has been set to 0:
+X Offset: Increasing X Offset will extend the extrusion to the right while decreasing it will retract the extrusion towards the left.
+Note that Y Offset has been set to 0 and Depth is at the default of 0.5: